ehsan11100/AdGuard/Configuration.md

 `./AdGuardHome -s reload` command does the following:

-- Re-read runtime clients from `/etc/hosts` file and `arp -a` output
+ -  refresh the runtime clients data from the operating system's ARP tables;

-- Re-read SSL certificate file (if it has changed)
+ -  re-read SSL certificate file (if it has changed).

 Command-line arguments passed to `-s install` command will be then used by the service.
 For instance, if you install the AdGuard Home service using `sudo